Associate Professor of Physics

 - Ph.D., Architectural Engineering-Acoustics, University of Nebraska at Lincoln, 2006

-David T. Bradley's main research interests are in acoustics.
+David T. Bradley's main research interests are in equity and engagement in STEM, physics pedagogy, and sound energy, particularly in relation to the built environment.
 Within the broad field of acoustics, he has particular interests in the areas of architectural acoustics, computational acoustics, and physical acoustics.
 Recently, a multifaceted 5-year project developed by Professor Bradley has been funded for $410,000 by the National Science Foundation’s prestigious Faculty Early Career Development Program (CAREER), which “supports junior faculty who exemplify the role of teacher-scholars."
 This project focuses on acoustic scattering wherein Professor Bradley is working with students to investigate the scattering characteristics of two-dimensional surfaces exhibiting fractal geometries.
 These types of surfaces are useful in spaces with high sound pressure levels and low-frequency concerns, as is often seen in the ubiquitous multipurpose performing arts spaces being built in this time of economic mindfulness.
-Professor Bradley's research will aid in the design of this type of surface and lead to more accurate predictions of the behavior of scattered acoustic energy.
+Professor Bradley's research aids in the design of this type of surface and lead to more accurate predictions of the behavior of scattered acoustic energy.